Feeder Fish

 These fish are almost always overcrowded, and this results in a number of problems such as a suppressed immune system and restricted growth.

 Also, these fish are generally malnourished.
-Not only does this result in a number of physiological issues (again including suppressed immunity and stunted growth), but this also means that the fish have little to no nutritional value to the larger fish you are feeding them to. i.e. you could be feeding your fish a lot of feeder fish, and still starving him to death!
+Not only does this result in a number of physiological issues (again including suppressed immunity and stunted growth), but this also means that the fish have little to no nutritional value to the larger fish you are feeding them to. i.e. You could be feeding your fish a lot of feeder fish, and still effectively starving him to death!

 In addition, feeder fish are likely to be carrying parasites, which could infect your other fish (depending on the parasite).